MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 This will download and install the latest version of the Azure CLI for Windows.
 If you already have a version installed, the installer will update the existing version.

 To install specific version, replace the `-Uri` argument with `https://azcliprod.blob.core.windows.net/msi/azure-cli-<version>.msi` with version segment changed.
+Available versions can be found at [Azure CLI release notes](/cli/azure/release-notes-azure-cli).

 > [!Note]
 > After the installation is complete, you will need to reopen PowerShell to use the Azure CLI.